sbarthelemy/arboris-python/doc/devel.rst

 Here is a list of candidates:

 `visual python`_:
-  really simple to use, but with some weird choices (for orientation...).
-It maybe too simple.
-Also, it is not really well maintained, documented and distributed (the latest version is not packaged in ubuntu, and is not availble for python2.6 on windows).
+  Very simple to use, it may even be too simple.
+Also, it is not really well maintained, documented nor distributed (the latest version is not packaged in ubuntu, and is not availble for python2.6 on windows).
+This unofficial documentation in French may be worth a read: _`VpythonDocFr`.

 blender:
+  Blender may be a great way to interact with the simulation.
+Joseph succeeded in generating programmatically a skeletton (Armature), and feeding it with generalized coordinates trajectories.
+However,

+  - it is only suited for offline visualization (see blender game engine for an alternative),
-  Blender may be a great way to interact with the simulation, at the price of some redundancy, as it already has its own data structures for kinematics models and so.
-It is only suited for offline visualization.
+  - it comes at the price of some redundancy (which may lead to confusion), as blender has its own data structures for kinematics models and so...

 blender with game engine:
   ?

 `openscenegraph`_:
   Seems great, but lacks well established python bindings.
-According to Anthony, `http://code.google.com/p/osgswig`_ is usable
+According to Anthony, `http://code.google.com/p/osgswig`_ is usable though.

+`VTK`_:
+  Has python bindings.

+TVTK_:
+  ?

 mayavi2:
   Joseph did some testing and it appeared that it was incredibly slow.
 It is based on VTK

-`VTK`_:
-  Has python bindings.
+.. _DocVpythonDocFr:
+  ftp://ftp-developpez.com/guigui/cours/python/vpython/fr/ManuelVpython.pdf

 .. _`visual python`:
   http://vpython.org

-.. _`openscengraph`:
+.. _openscenegraph:
   http://www.openscenegraph.org

 .. _`VTK`: